huggingface/blog/audio-datasets.md

 One of the key defining features of 🤗 Datasets is the ability to download and prepare a dataset in just one line of Python code.
 This is made possible through the [`load_dataset`](https://huggingface.co/docs/datasets/loading#load) function.
-Conventionally, we'd have to download the raw data, extract it from its compressed format, and prepare individal samples and splits.
+Conventionally, we'd have to download the raw data, extract it from its compressed format, and prepare individual samples and splits.
 Using `load_dataset`, all of the heavy lifting of loading a dataset is done under the hood.

-including
-downloading the raw data, extracting it from compressed files, and finally preparing samples and splits.

 Let's take the example of loading the [GigaSpeech](https://huggingface.co/datasets/speechcolab/gigaspeech) dataset from Speech Colab.
 GigaSpeech is a relatively recent speech recognition dataset for benchmarking academic speech systems.
 It is one of many speech recognition datasets available through the Hugging Face Hub.
 To load the GigaSpeech dataset, we simply have to specify the dataset's identifier to the `load_dataset` function.
 GigaSpeech comes in an array of different split sizes, ranging from `xs` (10 hours) to `xl` (10,000 hours).
-For the purpose of this tutorial, we'll load the smallest of these
+For the purpose of this tutorial, we'll load the smallest of these splits:
-splits:

 ```python
 from datasets import load_dataset